CommunityToolkit/WindowsCommunityToolkit/docs/controls/PullToRefreshListview.md

 [PullToRefreshListView Sample Page](https://github.com/Microsoft/UWPCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/PullToRefreshListView)

 ## <a name="refreshcontainer"></a> Moving to RefreshContainer
-The (soon to be released) 1803 version of Windows now includes its own implementation of [pull-to-refresh](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/pull-to-refresh) controls, being [RefreshContainer](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.refreshcontainer) the main control.
+The (soon to be released) 1803 version of Windows now includes its own implementation of [pull-to-refresh](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/pull-to-refresh) controls, having [RefreshContainer](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.refreshcontainer) as the main control.

 The PullToRefreshListView and the RefreshContainer share the same concepts and provide mostly the same functionality, with the caveats that the RefreshContainer works only with a touch interface and it's not as customizable as the PullToRefreshListView.